Rhythmic contemporary: Format history

 WKTU on 92.3 FM in New York City (now WINS-FM) in 1978.
 That station was classified as disco but actually played a blend of disco, dance music, and pop crossovers.
 At that time, stations playing strictly R&B tracks were known as "black" or "soul" stations.
 Stations such as WKTU came to be known as urban contemporary in the early 1980s as the disco era ended.
 In the 1980s, many urban contemporary stations began to spring up.
 Most of these leaned more towards R&B than dance music.
 These urban stations began sounding identical to so-called black stations and by 1985, stations that played strictly R&B product were all known as urban stations.
 Still, some urban outlets continued adding artists from outside the format onto their playlist.
 In most cases it was dance and rhythmic pop but in other cases they added a few rock songs.
 For example, Detroit's successful WDRQ included artists such as Cyndi Lauper, Culture Club and The Romantics in its urban format circa 1984.

 But it wasn't until January 11, 1986, that KPWR in Los Angeles, a former struggling adult contemporary outlet, began to make its mark with this genre by adopting this approach.
 It would be known as crossover because of the musical mix and the avoidance of most rock at the time.
 Shortly afterward WQHT in New York adopted a similar crossover format and enjoyed similar ratings success.
-The new breed of crossover stations broke a number of popular artists, including Expose and The Cover Girls, but such artists couldn't reach either the Billboard Hot 100 or Hot Black Singles charts because their airplay was split between a handful of mainstream top-40 and black reporting stations.
+The new breed of crossover stations broke a number of popular artists, including Expose and The Cover Girls, but such artists couldn't reach the top of either the Billboard Hot 100 or Hot Black Singles charts because their airplay was split between a handful of mainstream top-40 and black reporting stations.
 Billboard magazine thus debuted its first rhythmic top-40 airplay chart, the "Hot Crossover 30," in its February 28, 1987, issue.
 The Crossover panel's initial lineup of 18 stations included five exclusive Crossover reporters (KPWR, WQHT, WHQT Miami, WMYK Norfolk, and WOCQ Ocean City, MD) as well as 13 stations which also retained their prior CHR or black reporter status (among them WPOW Miami, WHRK Memphis, KMEL San Francisco, WHYT Detroit, WQUE New Orleans, WLUM Milwaukee. and XHRM Tijuana/San Diego).
 This was the first rhythmic top-40 airplay chart in any radio/records trade magazine.
 The chart's first number one song was "Lean on Me" by Club Nouveau.